lukaszkorecki/drifter/README.md

-    shell) Start a shell, no agent or tunnels opened ssh) Start a SSH session with SSH agent forwarded ip) Find the IP of the VM
+    shell) Start a shell, no agent or tunnels opened ssh) Start a SSH session with SSH agent forwarded ip) Find the IP of the VM ssh-config) echo SSH config for given VM open-port) Opens a port specificified with a -P flag.
+Requires active SSH or tunnel session to be started first
 ```